kampfschlaefer/jackmix/README.md

-JackMix is a matrix mixer allowing p input channels to be mixed into q output channles by a matrix of faders.
+JackMix is a matrix mixer allowing p input channels to be mixed into q output channels by a matrix of faders.
 It relies on the Jack framework to route these inputs and outputs.

 There's a video about Nick using jackmix at [https://vimeo.com/75655401]